Tevin-Isaac/Azle-101/Tutorial.md

 The subnets vary in size.
 Generally speaking the larger the size of the subnet the more secure it will be.
 Subnets currently range in size from 13 to 40 nodes, with most subnets having 13 nodes.

 IC applications, known as canisters, are deployed to specific subnets.
 They are then accessible through Internet Protocol requests such as HTTP.
 Each subnet replicates all canisters across all of its replicas.
 A consensus protocol is run by the replicas to ensure Byzantine Fault Tolerance.

+As for the IC, we believe its main benefits can be broken down into the following categories:

+* Ownership
+* Security
+* Developer Experience

 View the IC Dashboard to explore all data centers, subnets, node operators, and many other aspects of the IC.